AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-finding-methods.md

 ---
 description: Shows what receives credit for conversion success events.
 For example, if a search engine refers a visitor to your site who makes a purchase, Finding Methods specifies how the search engine receives credit for the referral.
-seo-description: Shows what receives credit for conversion success events.
-For example, if a search engine refers a visitor to your site who makes a purchase, Finding Methods specifies how the search engine receives credit for the referral.
-seo-title: Finding Methods
 solution: Analytics
 title: Finding Methods
 topic: Reports